IVSoftware/Portable.NewsViewModel/README.md

 **Why it Matters**

 Don't overlook the "bigger idea" of MVVM as being a decoupling of the UI from the logic.
-If this is done correctly, the `NewViewModel` is interchangeable, for example between Maiu and Wpf or Winforms.
+If this is done correctly, the `NewViewModel` is interchangeable, for example between Maiu and Wpf or WinForms.

 [![WPF client][2]][2]